Metadata Registry

 Metadata registry screen

-The UI is mainly composed by two panels: the left panel (Dataset Catalog) lists all the datasets defined in the system, while the right one (Dataset) shows details about the selected dataset.
+The UI is mainly composed by two panels: the left panel (Dataset Catalog) lists all the datasets defined in the system, while the right one (Dataset or Dataset version depending on which element was selected in the left part) shows details about the selected dataset.

-Two kinds of datasets can be distinguished: abstract datasets and concrete datasets.
-The abstract dataset is kind of like a general reference to a dataset, that gives some identity to it despite its many realizations.
+Two kinds of datasets can be distinguished: dataset abstractions and concrete datasets.
+A dataset abstraction is kind of like a general reference to a dataset, that gives some identity to it despite its many realizations.
 A concrete dataset identifies a specific version (in a broad sense) of the dataset.
-It could be a numeric release version (e.g. 5.2), or some particular evolving datasets, e.g. the master version of the dataset being edited on VocBench, or the LOD Dataset with its SPARQL endpoint.
+It could be a numeric release version (e.g. 5.0.10), or some particular evolving datasets, e.g. the master version of the dataset being edited on VocBench, or the LOD Dataset with its SPARQL endpoint.

 The Dataset Catalog is represented as a tree.
 In this tree, we can have, as roots, both abstract datasets and concrete datasets.
-An abstract dataset is always a root while a concrete dataset is a root if it has no link to an abstract dataset.
+A dataset abstraction is always a root while a concrete dataset is a root if it has no link to an abstract dataset.
 When an abstract dataset is expanded its linked concrete datasets are listed.

 Metadata registry create dataset